 Firewood laws and quarantines

-- You can no longer bring firewood into some national parks, forests and lakeshores in Michigan.
+You can not bring firewood into some national parks, forests and lakeshores in Michigan.
 Know the rules before you visit.

 - Leave firewood at home.

-- Buy firewood at your destination.
-At most campgrounds, it is available on the premises or from nearby vendors who sell USDA-certified firewood.
+- Buy certified, heat-treated firewood at your destination or from nearby vendors who sell USDA-certified firewood.
+At most state park campgrounds, it's available on the premises.

-- Purchasing certified firewood is the best choice.
+- Purchasing certified, heat-treated firewood is the best choice.
 It has been heat-treated to USDA standards and will bear a USDA or state-based certification stamp with the producer's name and address.

 - If certified firewood is not available, purchase your firewood as close as possible to where you will burn it.